Reach Us for a qoute

 Structural engineers concentrate on:

-- Building Frameworks: Designing the load-bearing elements of buildings including beams, columns, and foundations
+1. Building Frameworks: Designing the load-bearing elements of buildings including beams and columns.

-- Structural Analysis: Calculating how structures respond to various forces and loads
+2. Structural Analysis: Calculating how structures respond to various forces and loads.

-- Material Selection: Determining appropriate construction materials based on structural requirements
+3. Material Selection: Determining appropriate construction materials based on structural requirements.

-- Safety Verification: Ensuring structures can withstand expected loads plus safety margins
+4. Safety Verification: Ensuring structures can withstand expected loads plus safety margins.

-- Renovation Assessment: Evaluating existing structures for modifications or repairs
+5. Renovation Assessment: Evaluating existing structures for modifications or repairs.

 Key Differences Between Civil and Structural Engineering